brodriguez8774/DjangoExample/readme.md

 * ```browserify -t [ babelify --presets [env react] ] <sourceFile> -o <destinationFile>```
     * Where \<sourceFile> is the original react file.
     * And \<destinationFile> is where the browser-friendly file is compiled to.

+## Vue Notes

+Vue is an alternative to react.
+As long as you keep Vue code within a single JavaScript file, then it doesn't need any compiling, unlike react.

+However, the downside is that portions of logic are intertwined within the template syntax.
+IE, it seems much harder to understand the general logic at a glance because it's more spread out.